Address: PMB 5320, Oyo Road, Ibadan 200001, Oyo State, Nigeria.

 Phone: +234 700-800-IITA, +1 201 6336094

 Located just a short journey northward in the city of Ibadan, the Oyo state capital, IITA is not only a research site but also a huge leisure establishment that is renowned as a birdwatchers’ paradise.
-Embalmed with the pleasant fragrance from nature on every side, the institute provides a haven for tourists and nature lovers to explore the different effects nature has on our environment, our food and other animals.
+Embalmed with the pleasant fragrance of nature on every side, the institute provides a haven for tourists and nature lovers to explore the different effects nature has on our environment, our food and other animals.

 Covering an area of over 350 hectares of land, IITA serves as a research and training institute for both students and professionals in the area of agricultural research.
 A third of the campus consists of virgin tropical forest, which acts as a natural preserve for birds and other fauna.
 There is also a lake about 3 km long, developed to provide irrigation water and attract hundreds of species of resident and migratory birds.
 With an environment rich with natural entertainment, IITA is sure to keep you entertained, relaxed and educated.